NoahOshana17/Machine-Learning-Projects/Deep Learning/Computer Vision/Histopathologic Cancer Detection/HCP/README.md

 - Deep learning
 - Computer vision
+- Transfer Learning
 - CNN architecture design and implementation
 - TensorFlow for model development and training

 ## Approach and Methodology

 The project follows a systematic approach to building an effective cancer detection algorithm.
-This includes data preprocessing, model architecture design, training, and evaluation.
+This includes data preprocessing, transfer learning, model architecture design, training, and evaluation.
 The README provides insights into the methodology employed to achieve accurate results.

 ## Model Performance